 Dr McMannis has 27 years of experience in clinical cellular therapy trials in both academic and commercial environments.
 Before joining Mesoblast in 2011, he served at the University of Texas MD Anderson Cancer Center as a Professor of Medicine from 1999 to 2011, and as the Director of the Cell Therapy Laboratory from 1999 to 2011, and as the Technical Director of the Cord Blood Bank from 2008 to 2011.
 Before his tenure at the University of Texas MD Anderson Cancer Center, Dr McMannis was a Senior Director Technical Affairs at the Immunotherapy Division of Baxter and Therapy Scientist at COBE BCT (now Terumo BCT).
 He has served on the scientific advisory boards at BioSafe SA, Biolife Solutions, Inc., and General Electric and on the board of directors for the American Association of Blood Banks, or AABB, and the National Marrow Donor Program, or NMDP, which operates the “Be the Match” donor program.

 Ms Meldrum joined Mesoblast in 2004.
 She has deep and diverse experience as a corporate communications strategist, European foreign correspondent, political and business reporter and television and radio producer.
 Ms Meldrum also served as a senior diplomat for 14 years promoting Australian policies and industries in the key markets of Japan, Hong Kong and Indonesia and has advised Prime Ministers, Cabinet Ministers and business leaders.
 She has been the recipient of the League of American Communication Professionals Gold Magellan Award, the United Nations Media Peace Prize for Radio, was a Governor of the Foreign Correspondents’ Club in Hong Kong and a Director of Australian Doctors International.
-Ms Meldrum is co-chair of the Washington DC-based Alliance of Regenerative Medicine’s Communications and Education Committee.
+Ms Meldrum is senior advisor to the Washington DC-based Alliance for Regenerative Medicine’s Communications and Education Committee.

 Mr Schuster, who joined Mesoblast in 2004, leads the Company's partnering discussions.
 Previously he was the head of the Company's investor relations outreach program and was part of the founding executive team at both Mesoblast Limited and Angioblast Systems, Inc. Mr Schuster was Executive Vice President of Global Therapeutic Programs from 2010 to 2013 and was the Director of Business Development and Vice President of Operations from 2004 to 2010.
 He holds an undergraduate degree in science from Tufts University, a Master's degree in Immunology & Microbiology from New York Medical College, and a MBA from Fordham University in New York.